-Day 13, Thu, 30 Jan.
+Day 13, Sun, 25 Jan.
 The Raso de Catarina; Canudos to Catu.
 After a super-early breakfast, we'll fit ourselves into 4WD vehicles for the only slightly jarring journey into the Raso de Catarina.
-Anticipation will be running max-high as we approach the red-rock cliffs that are the last stronghold of the Lear's Macaw.
-With luck, we'll arrive a bit before the birds are beginning to become active for the day, their unique voices echoing through the canyons as they stretch their wings in preparation for the long, daily flight to feeding areas.
-Being here is a once-in-a-lifetime chance to commune with Lear's Macaws right in their living room, one very few naturalists have experienced.
+Anticipation will be running max-high as we approach the red-rock cliffs that are the last stronghold of the Indigo Macaw.
+With luck, we'll arrive just as the birds are beginning to become active for the day, their unique voices echoing through the canyons as they stretch their wings in preparation for the long, daily flight to feeding areas.
+Being here is a once-in-a-lifetime chance to commune with Indigo Macaws right in their living room, one very few naturalists have experienced.
 We'll probably see Blue-crowned Parakeets, Turquoise-fronted Parrots, and perhaps Bat Falcon here as well.

-After lunch back In Canudos (breakfast was a lonning time ago!), we'll pack up and continue east, settling in for a long afternoon of driving, but also making an important birding stop or two in hopes of Pectoral Antwren and perhaps Golden-capped Parakeets.
-Keep an eye open for Red-legged Seriemas stalking the surrounding grasslands and White Monjitas on the fences.
-We're ardently praying that the paving of this section of the highway has been completed, but if it has not, expect significantly slower going as we make our way to the town of Catu, where we'll be close to good habitat for the rare Fringe-backed Fire-eye.
+We'll head back to our hotel mid-morning to pack up and continue east, stopping for lunch (breakfast was a long time ago!) then settling in for a long afternoon of driving, but also making an important birding stop or two in hopes of Pectoral Antwren and perhaps Golden-capped Parakeets.
+Keep an eye open for Red-legged Seriemas stalking the surrounding grasslands and White Monjitas on the fences as we make our way to the town of Catu, where we'll be close to good habitat for the rare Fringe-backed Fire-eye.
 Night in Catu.